jkeuhlen/jkeuhlen-blog/_posts/2022-10-16-STM-Job-Queue.md

 (You can get access to a full copy of the code in this post [here](https://gist.github.com/jkeuhlen/03a9005dfc9ce6d051c367f13546a7eb).
 There _might_ be a GHC extension or two missing - I built it locally with my normal set of extensions enabled.)

+(This post is a long-form version of a talk I gave at a Mercury hosted Haskell meetup in Portland on 2022-10-20)